xvferdy/simple-chat-app/README.md

 ## About the Project
 Very simple chat app where people with unique ID send messages to each other in the same room.
+In the frontend we're using react and deploy it on [netlify](https://www.netlify.com/ "Netlify") and for the server we're gonna host it on the [heroku](https://www.heroku.com/platform "Heroku").

 **Overview** 🌈
 <p align="">